What is Chronic Venous Insufficiency?

 - Tightness in the calves

 The later CVI is detected, the harder it can be to treat.
 Luckily, since CVI is a chronic condition, often times slowly progressing disease, the later symptoms can be avoided with proper education, surveillance and screening.
 If a patient notices these symptoms, consider consulting with a physician at Precision VIR for evaluation and management of CVI.
+To schedule an appointment please call us at 214-382-3200 or complete the form below.

 What Factors Contribute to Chronic Venous Insufficiency?